techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Networking/Networking Case Study.md

 This ensures that outside traffic does not have direct access into your network.

-Instead, my proposed architecture seperates the e-commerce copmany's network into several subnets and a VLAN (for the part of the network dealing with outside traffic from customers) and makes use of various network devices like routers (incuding an edge router) and software like ACL's to add additional layers of security, both to control the traffic into the external server that has the client log in details and also internally by seperating the commercial assests from the user zone.
+Instead, my proposed architecture seperates the e-commerce company's network into several subnets and a VLAN (for the part of the network dealing with outside traffic from customers) and makes use of various network devices like routers (incuding an edge router) and software like ACL's to add additional layers of security, both to control the traffic into the external server that has the client log-in details and also internally by seperating the commercial assests from the user zone.

 ![image](https://github.com/techgrounds/cloud-assignments-E28MS/assets/151161141/3679fcfe-5eaa-4333-a480-3f1f32a2282a)

-##